-We specializes in creative non-fiction storytelling for the cultural and media sectors.
+We specialize in creative non-fiction storytelling for the cultural and media sectors.
 On multiple platforms, and in collaboration with leading subject matter experts, we commemorate the diverse stories that make Canada unique.
 We’re passionate about developing inventive ways to communicate real stories.

 Black and white portrait of a man smiling, wearing a dark jacket, with textured hair, set against a black background.